 ABOUT OUR PROGRAM

 Thank you for partnering with us at Saint John Vianney Parish for the religious education and spiritual formation of your child(ren)!
-It is our privilege to assist our good parents in caring for the children who have been entrusted to them.
+It is our privilege to assist our good parents and guardians in caring for the children who have been entrusted to them.

 The aim of our Parish Religious Education Program (PREP) is to educate our children in our beautiful Catholic faith, to help them develop a lasting relationship with Jesus Christ, and to encourage their development as children of God.
 We are glad you will be joining us this year!

 The Parish Religious Education Program (PREP) holds classes on Tuesdays and Wednesdays from 4:00 PM to 5:15 PM throughout the academic year in the Parish House (i.e., the building next to the church).
-The classrooms in the Parish House have recently been updated to include top-of-the-line projectors, computers, whiteboards, tables, chairs, and catechetical wall materials.
+The classrooms in the Parish House have top-of-the-line projectors, computers, whiteboards, tables, chairs, and catechetical wall materials.
 The Parish Religious Education Program (PREP) is generally for those children who do not attend Catholic schools but still need religious education and the reception of their Sacraments (i.e., First Penance, First Eucharist, and Confirmation).
 Classes are taught by a great team of adult catechists and aides.
 Our programs educate children from 1st grade through 7th grade.

 If your family is experiencing financial difficulty at this time, and you would like to create a payment plan, please call the Parish Office (610-642-0938) for an appointment to register in person.